If you have a complaint about a product regulated by the U.S. Food and Drug Administration (FDA), the agency wants to hear about it.

 - An FDA safety evaluator, often a pharmacist, doctor, or nurse, reviews the report and examines the database for similar reports.

-- FDA monitors the data for trends and conducts an investigation if appropriate.
+- The FDA monitors the data for trends and conducts an investigation, if appropriate.

-- FDA takes necessary action to protect public health.
+- The FDA takes necessary action to protect public health.

-- issuing safety alerts advising the public and health care professionals to monitor a product's use, adjust the way it is used, or stop using it
+- issuing safety alerts with recommendations to monitor a product's use, adjust the way it is used, or stop using it

 - updating the product labeling to reflect new warnings